-Privatized Banking has the edge over other funding methods because of the strategic use of whole life policy loans.
+Infinite Banking has the edge over other funding methods because of the strategic use of whole life policy loans.

 If you’re new to the concept, let’s rewind to make sure we’re on the same page.

-Privatized Banking is a strategy of building up cash value inside of a specially designed whole life insurance policy.
+Infinite Banking is a strategy of building up cash value inside of a specially designed whole life insurance policy.
 The cash value is a place to store cash that provides safety (your cash value won’t drop in value), growth (with guaranteed interest, plus non-guaranteed dividends), and liquidity (contractual access to use your money.)